sarawarnock/workout-creator-capstone-client/README.md

 * Every User has the ability to create a workout
 * the form to choose and create a workout
     * inputs
-        * time interval (3-5, 6-10, 11-15, 16-20)
+        * time interval (5, 10, 15, 20, 25, 30 minutes)
-        * workout repetition type (AMRAP (As Many Rounds As Possible), EMOM (Every Minute On the Minute), RFT (Rounds For Time))
+        * workout repetition type (AMRAP (As Many Rounds As Possible), EMOM (Every Minute On the Minute))
-        * muscle groups (arms, legs, back, chest, core, cardio)
+        * muscle groups (arms, legs, back, chest, core, cardio, advanced movements)
     * output
         * workout id
-        * set of exercises based on the workout repetition type (with the random time between the interval start and stop) and filtered by the muscle groups; and the numbers reps related to the total amount of time (except from the ENOMs)
+        * a set of exercises that get selected based upon the muscles groups chosen in the input, a randomized number of repetitions, based upon the time interval and type of workout.

 ## Front-end Structure - React Components Map
 * __Index.js__ (stateless)